Instructor: Laura Waudby

 If you haven't taught your dog to immediately offer whatever position you chose on their target then first spend some time teaching the position.
 You want this position to be a strong automatic behavior for the dog.

 While many dogs will use 4 feet on their platform for this exercise, here is a clip of me teaching a back foot target to Molly.
-Some dogs have an easier time learning backing to a back foot target as it emphasizes the importance of moving their back legs.
+Some dogs have an easier time learning backing to a rear foot target as it emphasizes the importance of moving their back legs.

 Step 1: Lure the dog off their target.